-The Gamekeepers Classes at Crufts
+BASC at Crufts

+BASC is responsible for the annual organisation and running of the Gamekeepers Ring at Crufts.
 These classes are always popular with the general public and exhibitors alike and, with the introduction of lunchtime entertainment, there is never a dull moment.

-The Gamekeepers Ring holds a unique place in the history of CRUFTS
+The Gamekeepers Ring holds a unique place in the history of Crufts

 The Gamekeepers Association of the United Kingdom was founded in 1900.
 A year later Crufts was developed out of the Gamekeepers Association Annual General Meeting.

-In 1978 the Gamekeepers’ Association became incorporated with The Wildfowlers Association of Great Britain and Ireland which, in 1982, changed its name to The British Association for Shooting & Conservation (BASC).
+In 1978, the Gamekeepers Association became incorporated with The Wildfowlers Association of Great Britain and Ireland which, in 1982 changed its name to The British Association for Shooting & Conservation (BASC).

-After the 1989 Show the old team decided to call it a day and BASC was approached to see if it would be interested in picking up the baton.
+Up to 1989 the running of the Gamekeepers ring at Crufts was in the hands of some of the old Gamekeepers Association committee.
+After the 1989 show, the old team decided to call it a day and BASC was approached to see if it would be interested in picking up the baton.

 At this time the ‘good old days’ seemed to be a thing of the past for the Gamekeepers Ring at Crufts.
 It would be churlish to suggest that this was anyone’s fault.
-The old team had put in many years of service.
-But times were changing and the Gamekeepers Ring needed re-appraising and invigorating.
+The old team had put in many years of service, but times were changing and the Gamekeepers Ring needed re-appraising and invigorating.

-In 1993 and 1994 the Royal Keepers from Windsor Great Park entered a team representing the South of England.
+In 1993 and 1994, the Royal Keepers from Windsor Great Park entered a team representing the South of England.
 There were also strong teams from Scotland (who won in 1993) and the North of England.
-Sandringham Estate took the trophy in 1994 but were defeated in 1995 by a team from BASC Northern Region comprising of Keepers from Yorkshire and Lancashire.
+Sandringham Estate took the trophy in 1994 but were defeated in 1995 by a team from BASC Northern Region comprising of keepers from Yorkshire and Lancashire.
 Balmoral is the only Royal Estate that has yet to appear in the Gamekeepers Ring at Crufts.

-Since moving to the National Exhibition Centre in Birmingham, the event has continued to be held in March, and this has given more keepers from all parts of the country the opportunity to support what was once one of the premier events in the gamekeepers’ calendar.
+Since moving to the National Exhibition Centre in Birmingham, the event has continued to be held in March and this has given more keepers from all parts of the country the opportunity to support what was once one of the premier events in the gamekeepers’ calendar.

-In 1997 another new class, for pickers-up, was introduced to add yet another dimension and in 2004 beaters were added, making the BASC working gundog team competition.
-Each team member has to be verified by the Gamekeeper as having very regularly worked on his shoot during the season.
+In 1997 another new class for pickers-up was introduced to add yet another dimension and in 2004 beaters were added, making the BASC working gundog team competition.
+Each team member has to be verified by the gamekeeper as having very regularly worked on his shoot during the season.
 Three dogs and their handlers make up this team (plus one reserve).

-Subsequently to include all working gundogs, each individual breed class has had a working gundog group added and now there are three classes for each breed
+Subsequently to include all working gundogs, each individual breed class has had a working gundog group added and now there are three classes for each breed.

-(b) The Working Gundog Best dog
+(b) The Working Gundog Best Dog

-(c) The Working Gundog Best bitch
+(c) The Working Gundog Best Bitch